HydrologicEngineeringCenter/nsi-shape-loader/README.md

 upload environment.
 The tool requires ogr2ogr and assets/metadataBase.xlsx.

 Database setup and cleanup SQL scripts are stored in scripts/sql/.
-All tables must be created inside the 'nsi' database schema.
+All tables must be created inside the a specified database schema (changeable in internal/config/config.go)

 ```golang
     1. Generate metadata template using "--mode prep"